dart-lang/language/doc/life_of_a_language_feature.md

 usage of the feature.
 Sometimes people use features in ways we don't expect and we can learn a lot from seeing how the feature is used in the real world.

-### After shipping
+### Moving the feature spec

-After a feature has been shipped, the documents pertaining to the feature should be moved into subfolders carrying the name of the release in which they were shipped (e.g. `2.1`).
+After a feature has been shipped, the documents pertaining to the feature should be copied into the subfolder carrying the name of the release in which they were shipped (e.g. `2.1`).

+The original file should have a forwarding stub to the new location of the file.

-For example, moving `super-mixins` to `2.1` after shipping:
+For example, moving `super-mixins` to `/accepted/2.1/` after shipping:

 ```
 /language